tinybirdco/use-case-real-time-anomaly-detection/content/copies-pipes.md

 ### Can we build a single API Endpoint to return detections for all anomaly types?

-It would be useful to have a single endpoint that shares all detection events across every anomaly type.
+It would reduce the number of requests to have a single endpoint that shares all detection events across every anomaly type.
 Instead of five separate endpoints, a single endpoint would require 80% less requests to integrate all types.

 While it is probably possible to chain all Nodes across the five types and come up with a single Pipe and API Endpoint to check for and report on all anomaly types, that sounds like a recipe for comprehension and maintenance disasters.

-Fortunately both Materialized Views and Copy Pipes have the ability to support the model of multiple Pipes writing into a common Data Source.
+Fortunately, both Materialized Views and Copy Pipes have the ability to support the model of multiple Pipes writing into a common Data Source.
 As long as each Pipe generates a common schema, they can write their unique contributions to a shared Data Source.

 Since time window functions are not supported with Materialized Views, and one anomaly recipe was based on window functions (`rate_of_change`), we turned to Copy Pipes to create a Data Source that compiles all detection events into one place.